Angelo Mattea

 Angelo Mattea ([ˈandʒelo matˈtɛːa]; 21 October 1892 – 1960) was an Italian football player and manager from Santhià in the Province of Vercelli.
 He played club football as a forward or midfielder for several teams in Italy including Casale, which he helped to win the 1913–14 scudetto, and Juventus.
-He also played for the Italy national football team five different times between 1914 and 1921, scoring once.
+He also played for the Italy national team five different times between 1914 and 1921, scoring once.

 Mattea currently holds the record for being the oldest player ever to score their first Serie A goal, a feat which he accomplished at the age of 38 years and 7 days, for Casale, in a 5–1 away loss to Ambrosiana on 28 October 1930.